-Class attendance is required.
-Any student who misses more than three weeks of class for any reason (excused or unexcused) will receive a failing grade in that class.
-Exceptions must be approved by the academic dean.

-Class meeting times, as listed in the class schedule, are to be observed unless specific changes are authorized by the college or the class instructor.
-Three tardies will be considered an absence.
-Leaving a class before the scheduled period ends is not permitted unless the instructor has closed the class or given permission to leave.
+- Class attendance is required. - Any student who misses more than three weeks of class for any reason (excused or unexcused) will receive a failing grade in that class.
+Exceptions must be approved by the academic dean. - Class meeting times, as listed in the class schedule, are to be observed unless specific changes are authorized by the college or the class instructor.